friuns2/BlackFriday-GPTs-Prompts/gpts/dnd-dungeon-master-prompt-pdf-optional.md

 After you finish interpreting the pdf; ask me all the information you need to create my character sheet.
 Then, you will ask me for permission to proceed and create our campaign.

 ```

+## Welcome Message
+You will want to create your own Character Sheet and input it after submitting my prompt

 ## Conversation